-153 MSEC Weed Management Plan 4.
+MSEC Weed Management Plan 4.
 WEED MONITORING

 4.0 WEED MONITORING

 Monitoring is the repeated collection and assessment of information toward evaluating attainment of the resource management object.
 If management objectives are not being met, weed control measures should be scrutinized and modified to improve their effectiveness.
 Effective monitoring will increase the likelihood of timely detection and control of weed occurrences on the project site.
 Weed monitoring will be conducted by qualified biologists and appropriately trained personnel.
 All areas in the project area that are proposed for surface disturbance will be monitored for weeds.
-Monitoring will occur when weed species are most likely to be detected and can be easily identified.
-New or previously unidentified weed infestations identified during monitoring will be described, their locations recorded using a hand-held GPS unit, and reported to the SNDO weed specialist.
+Monitoring will occur when weed species are most likely to be detected and can easily be identified.
+New or previously unidentified weed infestations identified during monitoring will be described, the locations of the new or previously unidentified weed infestations recorded using a hand-held GPS unit, and reported to the Southern Nevada District Office weed specialist.

 4.1 Ongoing Monitoring

 Weed monitoring will occur on an ongoing basis during implementation of the proposed project.
 Qualified and appropriately trained personnel will use the results of the initial weed inventory to monitor known weed occurrences and will observe activity areas for opportunistic weed occurrences.

 4.2 Post Construction

 Weed monitoring will begin immediately following each completed activity that includes surface disturbance.
 Weed monitoring will occur at all disturbed sites at least twice a year for an estimated five years or until restoration efforts are deemed complete.
 Identified weed occurrences will be noted and recorded in the same manner as was described for the weed inventory effort.
 A monitoring report will be submitted to the SNDO weed specialist within two weeks of monitoring.
 4.3 Monitoring of Known Infestation Area As previously mentioned, known occurrences of weed infestations will be evaluated on a regular basis.
-Evaluations will determine if noteworthy changes have occurred at each infestation, particularly if the number or area covered by an infestation has changed dramatically.
+Evaluations will determine if noteworthy changes have occurred at each infestation, particularly if the number or area covered by a weed infestation has changed dramatically.
 At a minimum, annual monitoring is recommended for each known infestation.
 A brief summary will be prepared for each annual monitoring effort and will include sufficient detail to allow for an evaluation of the effectiveness of the weed management program, including weed infestation identification, weed monitoring, and weed control.
 11 | P a g e